What is butoconazole nitrate?

 How is butoconazole nitrate used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on the use of butoconazole nitrate to treat uncomplicated vulvovaginal candidiasis.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of butoconazole nitrate to treat uncomplicated vulvovaginal candidiasis.
 The recommended uses may not always be consistent with FDA-approved uses of butoconazole nitrate.
 See the guidelines for complete information on recommended uses of butoconazole nitrate in adults and adolescents with HIV.
 Butoconazole nitrate may have other recommended uses not listed above.

 What should I tell my health care provider before using butoconazole nitrate?

 Before using butoconazole nitrate, tell your health care provider:

 - If you are allergic to butoconazole nitrate or any other medicines.

 - About any medical conditions you have or have had.

 - About anything that could affect your ability to use butoconazole nitrate, such as difficulty with applying a cream to the affected area or trouble with remembering a scheduled .

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of using butoconazole nitrate during pregnancy.
 The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV may include other recommendations on the use of butoconazole nitrate during pregnancy.
 Please refer to these guidelines for additional information.

 - If you are breastfeeding or plan to breastfeed.
 For women with HIV in the United States, the Guideline does not recommend breastfeeding.
 Before your baby is born, or if you are already breastfeeding, talk to your health care provider to discuss alternative options for feeding your baby.